Arschpirat/Controller-Vibrate/README.md

 ## ⚡ What is this?

-A single-file browser tool to **test and control gamepad vibration** — no backend, no framework, no nonsense.
-Just open the HTML and your controller starts rumbling.
+A single-file browser tool to **test and control gamepad vibration**

 Built with the native [Web Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API).
 Works completely offline once loaded.